 Muhammara is a delicious, all-purpose dip.
 You can serve it with pita or crudités or on top of roast chicken.

+I grew up in the Middle East and this is probably my favorite dip/mezze (even better than hummus!)
 The name muhammara comes from the word for red in Arabic - "ahmar" - the invitingly deep red/orange color is a hallmark of the dish.

-Some variations of the recipe exist, but this is the traditional Aleppo-style recipe with roasted red peppers, walnuts, and pomegranate molasses.
+Several variations of the recipe exist, but this is the traditional Aleppo-style recipe with roasted red peppers, walnuts, and pomegranate molasses.

 Muhammara Recipe Ingredients